 · If you would like to find a pet pain specialist in your area, or learn more about preventing animal pain, check out the International Veterinary Academy of Pain Management at www.ivapm.org

 · If you want to hear and see more from Tasha McNerney BS, CVT check out her video series on veterinary technician career development for Firstline magazine called “Coffee on the Couch”.
 Each episode Tasha interviews technicians in different career fields and explores the secrets of their success.
-Check out the first episode here: //veterinaryteam.dvm360.com/coffee-couch-conversation-with-veterinary-technician-mary-berg
+Check out the first episode here: http://veterinaryteam.dvm360.com/coffee-couch-conversation-with-veterinary-technician-mary-berg

 About Tasha McNerney BS, CVT

 Tasha McNerney attended Michigan State University and obtained a bachelor’s of science in 2002 majoring in wildlife biology.
 After graduation she worked in the field of wildlife rehabilitation in the Florida Keys working with shore birds specifically.

 In 2003 Tasha moved to the Philadelphia area and began her veterinary technician training at Manor College in Jenkintown, PA.